Helga Hošková-Weissová: Biography

 Helga Hošková-Weissová was born on 10 November 1929 in Prague-Libeň to an assimilated Jewish family.
 Her mother, Irena Fuchsova, was a seamstress and her father, Otto Weiss, worked at the state bank in Prague.
 She was raised in Prague, and shortly after her twelfth birthday on 10 December 1941, she and her parents were deported to the Terezín ghetto.
 Although they were separated in the camp, it was somewhat possible to see each other and exchange clandestine notes.
 It is estimated that 15,000 children (younger than 16) were deported to Terezín.
 Fewer than 100 of the Terezín children deported to Auschwitz survived.

 Life at Terezín

 Using her gift for painting and drawing, while at Terezín, Helga wrote a diary that included images from her life in the camp, which survived the war.
 Her father said to her in December 1941, "draw what you see," she did exactly that.
 She was held captive in what was called the Girl's Home in room twenty four.

-Her drawings are a testimony of what everyday life was like for Jews in Terezín.
+Her drawings of what everyday life was like for Jews in Terezín were shown and discussed in the 1998 documentary film Voices of the Children, for which she was interviewed.